Why Run A Food Drive?

 Once your food drive is completed, call The Food Bank at 358-8898 and arrange for a pick-up time.

 Are you thinking about conducting a food drive at your school?
 The Food Bank would welcome the opportunity to walk you through this easy but very important process.

 The Food Bank is located at 461 Glenbrook Road in Stamford.
 It acts as a hub collecting food from various sources, ensuring its delivery to some 83 agencies and programs throughout lower Fairfield County, some of whose clients are the people profiled below.
 During the fiscal year ended June 30, 2015, The Food Bank distributed over 2.5 pounds of food.

 Food drives are important because they can produce an enormous supply of quality food.
 The food collected feeds the clients of The Food Bank's member agencies.
 I am sure you are curious to know a little about these clients.
 One is a senior citizen who must choose between food and taking his medication.
 Another is a single mom who works two jobs just to pay the rent.
 Additionally, our community has many newly arrived immigrants who are struggling to start their American dream.

 These individuals need a boost in life.
 You may ask, "What's a boost and how important is one?"
 Let's try an analogy.
 Remember when you were younger and simply couldn't climb over a fence?
 No matter how hard you tried you could not get your own body weight over the fence.
 Then your friend took his hands and locked his fingers together.
 You put your foot in his hands, he heaved his hands skyward as you hauled your body upwards.
 Then you were over the fence.
 He gave you a boost!
-"Boost me!" was the phrase.
+"Give me a Boost!" was the phrase.
 You didn't need your friend to boost you forever.
 Soon you were climbing fences on your own.
 When you help The Food Bank you are giving people a life boost.
 A life boost is probably one of the most important aids you can give because it has the potential to change someone's life for the better.